Markham Civic Centre

 The Markham Civic Centre is the city hall of the city of Markham, Ontario.
-The brick and glass Civic Centre was designed by architect Arthur Erickson with Richard Stevens Architects Limited and opened on May 25, 1990.
-Entrances, except the great hall entrance, are named after communities in Markham (Unionville, Milliken, Thornhill).
+The brick and glass Civic Centre was designed by architect Arthur Erickson with Richard Stevens Architects Limited and was opened on May 25, 1990.
+The entrances, except for the great hall entrance, are named after communities in Markham (Unionville, Milliken, Thornhill).
 The building is adjacent to an 11.5-hectare park with a large pond reflecting the south façade.